For special Rewards member telephone-only rates please call Freephone 0800 180 1700

 The three-star Mercure Eastgate Hotel Oxford is an historic townhouse tucked away on a quiet road off Oxford’s High Street.
-Originally a 17th century coaching inn, the hotel is named for its position on the site of the east gate in the original city walls.
+Originally a 17th century coaching inn, the hotel takes its name from its position on the site of the east gate in the original city walls.
 It is believed that underneath the original building runs a tunnel connecting the hotel with Magdelen College, just one of a network of ancient tunnels running under the city.

-The Mercure Eastgate Hotel Oxford is located amid the colleges and educational buildings of the University of Oxford.
+The Eastgate Hotel Oxford is located amid the colleges and educational buildings of the University of Oxford.
 The lovely yellow brick hotel came into being at the turn of the 20th century and, although a newer annex has been added to create a bit more space, the hotel's traditional characteristics have been retained.

 There are just 64 bedrooms at the Mercure Eastgate Oxford which have all been sympathetically refurbished to retain the character and charm of the property.
 Due to the age of the buildings - their history spans four centuries - the accommodation varies in size between each bedroom.
 Rooms on the top floor have sloped ceilings, which will be considered cramped by some and delightfully cosy by others.

 There is a lift but primary access to all floors is by stairs.
 The hotel does have one accessible room for guests requiring wheelchair access, situated to the rear of the building.
 However it should be noted that all communal areas at the Eastgate Hotel involve stepped access, including the front entrance.